 Before we conclude, most of the cases that come before the District Executive Committee may be appealed to the UIL State Executive Committee.
 If you have any questions concerning the appeals process, please contact me.
 That concludes this hearing."

-(Move forward with the rest of hearing using the same process/notes as above or move forward with whatever remaining matters are left on agenda.)
+(Move forward with rest of hearings using the same process/notes as above or move forward with whatever remaining matters are left on agenda.)